-Can blockchain for Africa improve social infrastructures in the poverty-ridden continent?
+Can blockchain improve social infrastructures in the poverty-ridden continent of Africa?
 Well, a disclaimer for you, some of us think it could.

-In case it’s not already obvious to you, Blockchain is coming into all mature markets.
-Corporate entities control over there ecosystems is decentralizing.
-Many already launching blockchain solutions for payment processing, supply chain management, among others.
+In case it’s not already obvious to you, blockchain is coming into all mature markets.
+Corporate entities control over ecosystems is diminishing.
+Many are already launching blockchain solutions for payment processing, supply chain management, among others.
 Financial institutions and tech giants are also experimenting with distributed ledger technology.
 However, less known applications of blockchain come from home-grown innovators.
-These are startups from frontier markets, mainly African nations, using Blockchain for nearly everything.
+These are startups from frontier markets, mainly African nations, using blockchain for nearly everything.

 What about infrastructure development, connectivity, and skilled labor?
-Africa is using a portion of the Chinese loans on ICT development, making it a natural place Blockchain.
-For instance, Rwanda reportedly in 2014, expand their fiber-optic backbone for maximum country-wide coverage.
+Africa is using a portion of the Chinese loans on ICT development, making it a natural place blockchain.
+For instance, in 2014, Rwanda expanded its fiber-optic backbone for maximum country-wide coverage.

-The undersea network, connect all districts, and border posts.
+The undersea network connects all districts and border posts.
 Moreover, the government has already reached an agreement with South Korean Telecom companies for the extension of the 4G network to the rest of the country.
 Eventually, the government hopes that the increase in capacity will benefit schools, healthcare, and other institutions.

-To illustrate, M-PESA can be a backdrop for payment processing, blockchain adoption could drastically grow.
-On the contrary, one of the areas of focus for Blockchain technology is micro-lending, short-term credit, energy, and distribution.
+M-PESA can be a backdrop for payment processing which could accelerate blockchain adoption.
+Some of the areas of focus for blockchain technology are micro-lending, short-term credit, energy, and distribution.
 At the moment, businesses looking to make a social impact are already gaining traction.

-At the same time, these startups are already attracting significant investment, especially those working on applying Blockchain for proving access to energy.
+At the same time, these startups are already attracting significant investment, especially those working on applying blockchain for improving access to energy.
 In fact, start-ups that focus on micro-lending have achieved immense commercial success within countries such as Rwanda, which now has almost country-wide internet coverage.